 Homemade Funfetti Cake Recipe

-Homemade funfetti cake is perfect for birthday celebrations!
-This vanilla cake is packed with colorful sprinkles and topped with buttercream frosting.
+Every birthday calls for a homemade funfetti cake!
+This light and fluffy vanilla cake is packed with colorful sprinkles and topped with delicious buttercream frosting.
+It’s super easy to make from scratch too!

-Birthday cakes are nothing without sprinkles which is why funfetti cakes are the best for such celebrations!
-This three layered cake is packed with vanilla flavor and sprinkles.
+Birthday cakes are nothing without sprinkles which is why funfetti cakes are the best for such special occasions!
+This three layered cake is soft, moist and full of vanilla flavor and sprinkles.
 The buttercream frosting adds a rich flavor inside and out.

-Why this recipe works: This recipe is an adaptation of my popular vanilla cupcake recipe so you can count on tons of vanilla flavor as well as buttery taste.
-There is also a perfect balance of moist and fluffy texture thanks to the eggs and buttermilk.
-Bonus: this recipe can be made in three 6-inch round pans OR two 9-inch round pans.
+- Strong vanilla flavor: This recipe is an adaptation of my popular vanilla cupcake recipe so you can count on tons of vanilla as well as buttery taste.

 How to make homemade funfetti cake